Date of Award

 PhD Leadership Studies

-Lea Hubbard, PhD, Chairperson; Mary Jo Schumann, PhD, Committee Member; Christopher B. Newman, PhD, Committee Member
+Lea A. Hubbard, PhD, Chairperson; Mary Jo Schumann, PhD, Committee Member; Christopher B. Newman, PhD, Committee Member

 military children, highly mobile, education, leadership, resiliency